-(5) Employees under the age of 18 years and employees who have a child under three years of age or a disabled child up to 18 years of age shall be granted annual paid leave in summer or at a time of his or her choice.
+(5) An employee under the age of 18 years and an employee who has a child under the age of three years or a disabled child in the age of up to 18 years shall be granted with annual paid leave in summer or at any other time of his or her choice.
 If an employee under the age of 18 years continues to acquire education, annual paid leave shall be granted as far as possible to match the holidays at the educational institution.